WHAT DID THE BALFOUR DECLARATION

 "in generations to come you will see a great Jewish State rising there

 once more."
 Declared Lloyd George grandly ". . .
-Great Britain extended its
+Great Britain Armenia Judea for the

 Jews."
 And on another occasion he combined the whole matter in a